-SCE believes our thresholds are adequate and correctly applied in de-energized areas as detailed in Attachment B - Quantitative and Qualitative Factors in PSPS Decision-Making Technical Paper.
+SCE believes our thresholds are adequate and correctly applied in the areas in scope as detailed in Attachment B - Quantitative and Qualitative Factors in PSPS Decision-Making Technical Paper.

 2. Any lessons learned that will lead to future improvement for the utility.